 - Some use the term cinnamon roast, which indicates a very light roast.

 - Beans will look dry.
 Colors range from light brown to medium brown

-- Taste: Generally acidic.
-Can be vegetal, floral, fruity, roasty flavors are possible
+- Taste: Can be bright and acidic tasting.
+Can be vegetal, floral, fruity but roasty flavors are possible

-- Some roaster’s “light” is other’s medium, which can be confusing
+- Some roaster’s “light” is another’s medium, which can be confusing

 - Closer to first crack than second crack